jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Funkadelic!
+The annoying thing here is that `interpret()` only takes one argument.
+Proceed to the next exercise to implement something more useful.

 ## R you functional?
 (2)

 A possible implementation of the `interpret()` function has been